The Ducktators

 - The Ducktators's production company is recorded as Warner Bros.
 Entertainment[9].

-- The Ducktators's original language of film or TV show is recorded as English[13].
+- The original language of The Ducktators was English[10].

 - The Ducktators's Commons category is recorded as The Ducktators[11].